BoraDemirkol/Bora-Demirkol-DSA-project/README.md

 Key findings from the scatter plots:
 - Duration shows the strongest linear relationship with calories burned
 - Weight shows a moderate correlation with calorie burn
-- User_ID has no relationship with calories, as expected
 - Age shows a slight positive trend with calorie burn

 ### Distributions of Key Variables